SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

 At the start, the GUI will always have one host, which will be the computer hosting the GUI itself.
 Because this computer is still a BATMAN enabled host, we should still be able to retrieve its TQ information and its location data.
 This is what the GUI looks like with no other OpenvSwitch device running `PubSubClient13.py`.

+ The top row will determine how you want your destinations to be displayed as.
+You can pick them by clicking on the `ID`, `MAC`, or `IP` buttons.
+They are also color coded accordingly to their colors.
+Note, I have only

 After you run `PubSubClient13.py`, they should automatically join the GUI like.